OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 	$ make
 	$ make install-full

 Suricata configuration
 ----------------------

 Now edit the suricata.yaml file to configure the system.
 There are three ways the system can be configured:

-     1. Auto-config: without cpu-affinity: In this mode you specify the stream configuration in suricata.yaml file and allow the threads to roam freely.
+     1. Auto-config without cpu-affinity: In this mode you specify the stream configuration in suricata.yaml file and allow the threads to roam freely.
 This is good for single processor systems where NUMA node configuration is not a performance concern.

     2. Auto-config with cpu-affinity:  In this mode you use the cpu-affinity of the worker threads to control the creation and configuration of streams.
     One stream and one worker thread will be created for each cpu identified in suricata.yaml.
 This is best in systems with multiple NUMA nodes (i.e. multi-processor systems) as the NUMA node of the host buffers is matched to the core on which the thread is running.

    3. Manual-config (legacy): In this mode the underlying Napatech streams are configured by issuing NTPL commands prior to running suricata.
 Suricata then connects to the existing streams on startup.

 Example Configuration - Auto-config without cpu-affinity:
 --------------------------------------------------------

 If cpu-affinity is not used it is necessary to explicitly define the streams in the Suricata configuration file.
 To use this option the following options should be set in the suricata configuration file:
     1. Turn off cpu-affinity
     2. Enable the napatech "auto-config" option